henryiii/scipy-2020-bh/tutorial-proposal.md

 This will cover the non-default storages.
-After a quick mention of selecting other simple storages (double, int, atomic int, unlimited), we will focus on the four accumulator based storages (weighted, weighted sum, mean, weighted mean) and how to manipulate the numpy record views returned from these storages efficiently.
+After a quick mention of selecting other simple storages (double, int, atomic int, unlimited), we will focus on the four accumulator based storages (weighted, weighted sum, mean, weighted mean) and how to manipulate the Numpy record views returned from these storages efficiently.
 This will use accumulators directly as well, to illustrate how they work without the extra complications of manipulating views.